-A plausible explanation for the observed behaviour involves the relationship that has been established in this Communication between the Berry phase and system's symmetries.
+A plausible explanation for the observed behaviour involves the relationship that has been established in this article between the Berry phase and system's symmetries.
 In general, the BSs form a basis for the symmetry invariant manifolds associated to irreducible representations of the local symmetry group of the wavevector.
 For the case at hand, all irreducible representations have real characters, and one is led to conjecture that the reality of the manifolds does not allow to tell apart (by the action of symmetry transformations) states that are associated with imaginary values taken by the Berry phase.
-It would be interesting to test this conjecture on the many pairs of (physically) inequivalent WPs identified in ref. \cite{Cano2022} and see if for the case of complex characters, there is a symmetry operation able to distinguish BSs associated to imaginary values of the Berry phase.
+It would be interesting to test this conjecture on the many pairs of (physically) inequivalent WPs identified in Ref. \cite{Cano2022} and verify if for the case of complex characters, there is a symmetry operation able to distinguish BSs associated to imaginary values of the Berry phase.

-As a final remark, note that the integrated expression for the geometric component in Eq. \ref{eq:Berryphase} is, one has to remark, identical to the one derived by Zak more than a quater of a century ago \cite{Zak1989}; in order to make a connection to the WP, in that work, it was assumed the presence of the inversion centre in a one-dimensional material model.
-Here, the derivation of the expression for the Berry phase is completely general and rests only on the expression for the BS in terms of Riemann $\vartheta$ functions and on their peculiar property for the overlap integral, which is just another $\vartheta$ function with scaled period.
-The resulting expression for the Berry phase is of general applicability and it can be fruitfully applied for the definition of new discrete topological invariants.
-Like many of them, the present topological invariant is protected by a symmetry of the electronic state, which acts on the modular component of the BS.
+As a final remark, note that the integrated expression for the geometric component in Eq. \ref{eq:Berryphase} is identical to the one derived by Zak more than a quater of a century ago \cite{Zak1989}; in order to make a connection to the WP, in that work, the presence of the inversion centre in a one-dimensional material model was assumed.
+Here, the derivation of the expression for the Berry phase is more general and rests only on the factorisation of the BS in terms of Jacobi $\vartheta$ functions and on their peculiar property for the overlap integral, which is just another $\vartheta$ function with scaled period.
+The resulting expression for the Berry phase naturally differentiates the contribution of the dispersive component and the one stemming from the geometry of the crystalline system, thus reconciling the interpretation of Zak with a more fundamental electronic structure representation.
+For BSs constructed with $s$-GTOs considered in this work, this geometric contribution completely characterises the Berry phase whenever the dispersive component vanishes by symmetry, \ie when the Berry phase is evaluated with respect to integer wavevector coordinates occurring in non-primitive Bravais lattices.
+In this case the Berry phase is protected by a symmetry of the electronic state, which acts on the modular component of the BS.